View Alice Bramlage's Obituary on nky.cincinnati.com and share memories

 A Requiem Mass will be held at St. Gertrude's Church, Madeira, at 9:00 a.m. on Saturday, February 1.
 Interment will be at Gate of Heaven Cemetery, Montgomery, at 10:00 a.m. on Monday, February 3.

-Donations may be sent to .
+Donations may be sent to Queen City Hospice.
 For further information, contact Thomas-Justin Funeral Home, Cincinnati.

 Mom, Grandma--You will be missed.